operate-bsv/www.operatebsv.org/src/docs/getting-started.md

 This one's a little more complex than the Hello World Op, so lets go through it step-by-step to understand what's going on.

 The first argument in every Op is the `state`.
-The state is the result from the previous cell in the tape, unless the Op is being called in the first cell of the tape (in which case the state will be `nil`).
+The state is the result from the previous cell in the tape, unless the Op is being called in the first cell of the tape, in which case the state will be `nil`.
 This particular Op assumes the state is a string of some length.

 The Op also expects a `size` parameter.
 This value is used to iterate over the state and split the string into a table of chunks of the given size.
 The table of chunks is returned as the new state.